Bill-the-dev/BeanStack/README.md

 ## Location CRUD
 - Assumes new location starts with all possible inventory items set to `quantity: 0` to allow for easily editable totals across locations (front end).
+- Canadian zip codes use only the 3-character "outwards" codes.
+- US zip codes use only the 5-digit numerical codes.

 ## General